 One category that also deserves our special prioritization and care are women and girls arriving from Africa, through both regular and irregular points of entry.
-The International Organization for Migration found that 80% of arrivals from Nigeria last year showed indicators of human trafficking, including for sex trafficking, forced labor, and trafficking for the purpose of organ removal.
-19 The percentages of migrants showing indicators of human trafficking were even higher for Gambians, Ghanaians, Guineans, and Ivorians-especially the youth.
+The International Organization for Migration found that 80 percent of arrivals from Africa last year showed indicators of human trafficking, including for sex trafficking, forced labor, and trafficking for the purpose of organ removal.
+The percentages of migrants showing indicators of human trafficking were especially high for Nigerians, Gambians, Ghanaians, Guineans, and Ivorians-especially the youth.